 Hypertension can be managed effectively with a wide variety of strategies.
 Here, we focus on how hypertension and the strategies used to manage hypertension might affect long-term brain health.

-Fun Facts: The brain receives 15-20% of your total blood supply, even though it only makes up 2% of the average person's body's weight.
+DID YOU KNOW: The brain receives 15-20% of your total blood supply, even though it only makes up 2% of the average person's body's weight.

 Your brain's health depends on proper blood flow.
 Blood flow to the brain is tightly coupled to brain activity, with local blood flow rising when a specific area of the brain is activated.
 This coupling suggests that hypertension may impair brain function when arteries stiffen and become less reactive or go into spasm.
 Hypertension associates with more markers of age-related damage in the brain, as indicated by brain atrophy and white matter hyperintensities .
 Hypertension also raises the risk of strokes and transient ischemic attacks or "ministrokes", both of which damage the brain and can lead to vascular dementia.